rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/README.md

 ## Introductions to the various options

 * build on laptop and push to quay.io.
 See the [laptop-build-howto](docs/laptop-build-howto.md) page.
-* on-cluster build, stored only in cluster
+* on-cluster build, stored only in cluster.
+See the [on-cluster-build-and-storage-howto](/docs/on-cluster-build-and-storage-howto.md) page.
 * on-cluster build, stored on quay.io, with a pipeline that makes the updates (stretch goal)

 Include links to `./docs/` for more details/examples for each option